jubishop/Tusk/README.md

 - ***PS Example***: `!admin_register @jubi jubishop ps`
 - ***Epic Example***: `!admin_register @jubi jubishop epic`

-### Role Assignments
+### Playlists

-#### Defining which playlists affect roles
+#### Defining which playlists affect roles and ranks

-By default, all playlists are considered when assigning roles.
-Server owners (or users with the role `tusk_admin`) can narrow this selection to any set of playlists they prefer using `!role_playlists`.
+By default, all playlists are considered when assigning roles or best rank.
+Server owners (or users with the role `tusk_admin`) can narrow this selection to any set of playlists they prefer using `!playlists`.
 Playlist names are identified as:

 - `standard`
 - `doubles`